 The classification of a financial instrument in the fair value hierarchy is based upon the lowest level of input that is significant to the measurement of fair value.
-There was no movement between different levels for the year ended June 30, 2021 and 2020.
+There was no movement between different levels for the period ended December 31, 2021 and the year ended June 30, 2021.